jstnlef/rustris/README.md

 This is my attempt at building a Tetris clone in Rust using the Piston game engine.
 The goal was to try to emulate the rules of Standard Tetris as closely as possible.
 The scoring follows these [guidelines](http://tetris.wikia.com/wiki/Scoring#Recent_guideline_compatible_games), without the T-Spin rules.
-Also used [this](http://www.colinfahey.com/tetris/tetris.html) as a reference.
+I also used [this guide](http://www.colinfahey.com/tetris/tetris.html) as a reference.

 ![Rustris](/assets/images/rustris.png?raw=true)